 Convert video format to the one specified below - select this check box if you want to specify a particular video format.
-If this option is not checked, then the following occurs:
+If this option is not selected, then the following occurs:

-While setting video format for recording parameters.
+While setting the video format for your recording parameters.
 The video stream will be recorded in the same format as captured by Total Recorder.

-While setting audio format when saving a recording.
+While setting the video format when saving a recording.
 The video stream will be re-saved without any conversion.

 Codec - list of installed video codecs which can be used for the WMV format.
-You can select any video codec from the list
+You can select any video codec from the list.